 That jumble of terminology is shorthand for something rather magical that has recently exploded on the ham radio scene.
 Digital voice modes have historically required net-connected repeaters, much less common than the classic FM machines that define the 2m/70cm landscape.
 The three digital flavors have been gradually gaining ground, though still rare in the boonies, but there has been a game-changer in the form of little hotspot products residing on the ham’s local net connection.
 These come in many flavors, including some (like the excellent DV Mega) that depend on a Raspberry Pi or dongles that live on a full-size PC… but the easiest stand-alone solution, in my opinion, is the OpenSPOT.
 (Hey, a blinky box with Ethernet on one end and an antenna at the other — what’s not to like?
 And it was just a few minutes from unboxing to being on the air.)

 There’s a huge amount of information around the Net, some a bit dated or confusing… the learning curve is deep, and I won’t even begin to try to cover it here (besides, I’m still a relative newbie and it is changing fast).
 But the rewards are huge, particularly for fellow technomads or voyagers who have a cellular data connection.
-This works mobile just fine, opening up the whole world of reflectors, repeaters, and talkgroups… I’ve heard long-haul truckers on D-STAR, and there is even a reflector (61 Bravo, with a Facebook page here) that has proclaimed itself as the home of “truckers, travelers, mobiles & portables – world wide.”
+This works mobile just fine, opening up the whole world of reflectors, repeaters, and talkgroups… I’ve heard long-haul truckers on D-STAR, and there is even a reflector (XRF555A, with an active Facebook group here) that has proclaimed itself as the home of “truckers, travelers, mobiles & portables – world wide.”
 It is turning into a hangout for RVers and other hams on the road… today I heard two 18-wheelers chatting from Pennsylvania to Arizona, including Justin KD0QZR who founded the reflector:

 There are folks who say (with some justification) that this is not real ham radio.
 It will break if the Internet goes away, which kind of defeats the purpose if one’s motive is all about SHTF situations, and in a twisted way it is also “too easy” even though it is anything but… chatting with a guy in New Zealand doesn’t give me nearly the thrill I would have from the same contact on 20 meters, as he sounds like he’s in the next room and the Internet has made long-distance an obsolete notion.
 I would never advise someone to have this as their only ham radio tool… I think of it as a hybrid of Internet-enabled conferencing and the new breed of digital radios (some of which, over in the DMR domain, are only about $100).
 Imagine thousands of ham repeaters with world-wide coverage and no propagation issues, along with a relatively high percentage of tech-savvy users… and you can see the potential, even if there are complex tools to grasp and battles between competing proprietary technologies (anathema to hams).
 So even if it annoys traditionalists, it has come into its own as a powerful new medium that uses ham radio as a component.